Getting ready for a Lifeflow retreat

 - It’s best to wear loose comfortable clothing.
 Be prepared for a range of temperatures and weather conditions.
 It is normally a little cooler at Tara Hills than in the city.

 - Bring appropriate footwear if you like walking or jogging – there are several good walks on the nearby country lanes.
 Remember also to bring a hat and sunscreen for walks during the warmer months.

-- In order to minimize carpet wear, we ask that you don’t use your outside shoes when you are inside our buildings, so please bring separate footwear for this purpose.
+- We ask that you don’t use your outside shoes when you are inside our buildings, so please bring separate footwear for this purpose.
 Shoes that slip on and off easily make retreat life a lot easier.

-- A watch or clock (so that you can keep track of when sessions are on).
+- A watch or set your phone to flight mode (so that you can keep track of when sessions are on).
 No alarm clocks please.

 - Please bring a notepad or journal and a pen.

 What not to bring or use on retreat

 To get the most out of your retreat, we suggest that you give yourself a ‘smart-phone-free’ weekend – either turning it off or putting it to flight mode for the duration of the retreat.

 If you do have to be contactable, then please set your phone to ‘mute’ so that it doesn’t disturb other people on the retreat.
 Alternatively, you are welcome to give the Tara Hills landline number (see your booking confirmation email for details) to a trusted contact.
 Our teachers constantly check the answering machine for messages and we should be able to get a message to you within a couple of hours.

 In addition, we have found it best, both for yourself and the comfort of your fellow retreatants, if you do not use radios, read books, newspapers, magazines or light incense and candles while on retreat.
 We have found that people can get much more out of their retreat time by leaving these things at home.